 Here’s a great way to use some seasonal produce this holiday season.
-Make vegan polenta stacks with barbecued delicata squash.
+Make fried polenta stacks with barbecued delicata squash.

 Air fryer stuffed peppers

-When the winter wind is biting, cozy up to a bowl of vegan buttered noodles with red wine mushrooms.
+When the winter wind is biting, cozy up to a bowl of vegan garlic butter noodles with red wine mushrooms.